-Antora builds the URLs for pages and assets using information from resource IDs, the site URL, and URL settings in the site’s playbook.
+Antora builds the URLs for publishable resources—pages, attachments, and images—using information from resource IDs, the site URL, and URL settings in the site’s playbook.

 A site URL identifies the location where your site is published.
 A site URL is defined by assigning an allowable value to the site.url key in the playbook, --url command line option, or URL environment variable.
 There are two types of allowable site URLs: absolute and root-relative.

 Antora is designed to generate sites that are viewable offline and from a local filesystem.
 For this reason, Antora doesn’t require a site URL to build a site.
 However, when Antora doesn’t detect an allowable site URL value, it automatically deactivates certain publishing features.
 See Features that depend on the site URL for a complete list of affected features.

 An absolute site URL begins with https:// and is followed by the site domain or subdomain.